ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 ### vSAN storage settings
 {: #vc_hybrid_addingviewingclusters-adding-vsan-storage-settings}

-VMware vSAN 6.6 is included with your vCenter Server with Hybridity Bundle instance order.
+VMware vSAN™ 6.6 is included with your vCenter Server with Hybridity Bundle instance order.
 Specify the following vSAN options:
 * **Disk type and size for vSAN capacity disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN capacity disks**: Specify the number of capacity disks that you want to add.
 * If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.